Bidens chippii

 Bidens chippii is a species of flowering plant in the family Asteraceae.
 It belongs to the genus Bidens.

 The plant was at first named Coreopsis chippii after British botanist Thomas Ford Chipp (1886–1931)).
-Chipp found it on 11 February 1929 growing in scrub at an altitude of 3,125 m on top of Mount Kinyeti in the Imatong Mountains of southern Sudan.
+Chipp found it on 11 February 1929 growing in scrub at an altitude of 3,125 m on top of Mount Kinyeti in the Imatong Mountains of South Sudan.